xarial/codestack/solidworks-api/document/assembly/add-display-data-marks/index.md

 layout: sw-tool
 caption: Add Display Data Marks
 title: Macro to add display data marks to configuration used by the main SOLIDWORKS assembly
-description: VBA macro to add display data mark for configurations used in Large assembly to be opened in Large Design Review Mode
+description: VBA macro to add display data mark for configurations used in Large assembly to be opened in Large Design Review Mode or eDrawings
 image: display-data-mark.svg
 group: Assembly
 ---
-This VBA macro is useful for the users working with assemblies in the Large Design Review mode.
+This VBA macro is useful for the users working with assemblies in the Large Design Review mode or when it is required to support configurations in eDrawings.

 By default only active configuration is preserved for using the the Large Design Review mode and other configurations of the assembly cannot be activated: